 There also are significant deficiencies with both Medical and HQES oversight and management of HQES' expenditures for legal services (both investigation and prosecution).
 Currently, it appears that nobody at either HQES or the Medical Board closely reviews or analyzes the 700 to 900 page Invoice Report that the Attorney General provides to the Medical Board each month to support their charges (which are paid automatically by a funds transfer by the State Controller's Office from the Medical Board's fund to the Department of Justice).
-Instead, the Invoice Report appears to go directly from an administrative services unit in the Department of Justice to the Medical Board's fiscal unit, which maintains a cumulative tabulation of total expenditures for budget status tracking purposes and then files the report.
+Instead, the Invoice Report appears to go directly from an administrative services unit in the Department of Justice to the Medical Board's fund to then files the report.